rhlsthrm/alfred-crypto-tracker/README.md

 * Optionally provide an argument to get a quote for another currency symbol.
 * Quotes are all USD currency pair.

+# Usage
+Use makefile to build workflow from source.
+Workflow file can be imported into Alfred.

+# Contributing
+Pull requests welcome!

 # Credits
 This workflow uses [alfred-workflow](https://github.com/deanishe/alfred-workflow)